 How can I manage toothache pain while waiting for a dental appointment?

-Over-the-counter pain relief such as paracetamol or ibuprofen (taken according to the manufacturer's instructions) may help manage discomfort temporarily.
+Over-the-counter pain relief such as paracetamol or ibuprofen (taken according to the manufacturer's instructions and provided there are no medical contraindications) may help manage discomfort temporarily.
 Rinsing with warm salt water can help soothe irritated tissues.
 Avoiding very hot, cold, or sugary foods and drinks on the affected side may reduce sensitivity.
 These are temporary measures and are not a substitute for professional dental assessment.
+If your pain is severe, worsening, or accompanied by swelling or fever, it is advisable to seek dental care as soon as possible.